SimonOrJ/EventfulDiscord/README.md

-# EventfulDiscord
+# EventfulDynmap
-Get more events on Discord!
+Get more events on Dynmap!

 ## Installation
-1. Download the plugin from the [latest release](https://github.com/SimonOrJ/EventfulDiscord/releases/latest).
+1. Download the plugin from the [latest release](https://github.com/SimonOrJ/EventfulDynmap/releases/latest).
 2. Put it inside your Bukkit/Spigot's `plugins/` directory.
 3. Make sure you have [Dynmap](https://github.com/webbukkit/dynmap).